 The Cause and Effect Analysis model has held sway for a long time thanks to the instances in which it outperforms many newer models.
 The most effective implementations include:

 Group Decision Making – The Cause and Effect Analysis model works best with a key group of invested stakeholders, preferably from each of the main categories that the diagram will incorporate.
-This allows for the most in-depth analysis of the root causes of a problem from the perspective of the people who are most familiar with that aspect of the business.
-The Cause and Effect Analysis model also lends itself to discussion, and can uncover fine details that may be closely connected with one another and in turn make analysis better.
+This allows for the most in-depth analysis of the root causes of a problem from most people’s perspectives with that aspect of the business.
+The Cause and Effect Analysis model also lends itself to a discussion and can uncover fine details that may be closely connected and make analysis better.
 This happens most often in a group setting, where multiple members can become aware of the correlations of seemingly disparate parts of the business process.

 Clearly Defined Problems – In complete opposition to decision-making models like CATWOE, which deal with ill-defined, nebulous issues, this model works best with concrete, tangible problems.
 This decision-making method starts by defining the problem, and without defining a problem clearly, the Cause and Effect model begins to break down.
-If the effect is vague or misunderstood by members of the team, analyzing its potential causes can be difficult.
+If the effect is vague or misunderstood by team members, analyzing its potential causes can be difficult.
 Framing is essential to effective use of Cause and Effect Analysis, as problems like “68% Employee Turnover” can be much more efficiently dissected than “Employees Unhappy.”

 Complex, Interrelated Effects – Where this method really shines is in arenas where effects may have multiple, interrelated causes.
-This makes the Cause and Effect Analysis model perfect for large institutional change like mergers and acquisitions.
-Even on a small scale, this method does a stellar job of highlighting how seemingly unrelated processes or elements of production affect one another.
+This makes the Cause and Effect Analysis model perfect for large institutional changes like mergers and acquisitions.
+Even on a small scale, this method does a stellar job of highlighting how seemingly unrelated processes or production elements affect one another.
 Much like the PEST model, the Cause and Effect Analysis model assesses each segment of business operations that could change the outcome.
-This gives each stakeholder insight into the small changes that can be made within their segment, and in turn helps them to understand what might make the process or product more efficient and productive.
+This gives each stakeholder insight into the small changes that can be made within their part and helps them understand what might make the process or product more efficient and productive.